iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 16 | Serial Interface
 =================================================

+The Serial client allows the user to change settings related to the serial communication interface, namely the baud rate.
+The set function of the baud rate behaves as both a set then a save.
+This allows the user to set and save using the initial baud rate, rather than having to disconnect and reconnect using the new baud rate in order to send a save.
+For this reason, the standard save function for the baud rate is disabled.

     .. table:: Serial Interface
         :widths: 8 18 15 10 5 50
         :class: tight-table